waynesutton/better-todo/README.md

 This will:

 - Create a new Convex project
-- Set up WorkOS AuthKit automatically (no manual configuration needed)
+- Set up Clerk authentication automatically (no manual configuration needed)
 - Generate environment variables in `.env.local`
-- Configure JWT authentication with proper aud/iss claims
+- Configure JWT authentication with proper token templates
 - Set up production deployment configuration

 3. Start the development server: